Hurricane Recovery Update – May 24th

 This will ensure follow-up by DLCA on all the problems, and help push for better AT&T corporate policies.

-The Emergency Prescription Assistance Program has been extended to March 1.
+The Emergency Prescription Assistance Program has been extended to May 15th.
 The EPAP allows enrolled retail pharmacies to process prescriptions for certain drugs, specific medical supplies, vaccines and some forms of durable medical equipment for eligible individuals in federally-identified disaster areas.
 Individuals can apply by calling 855-793-7470.
+More info at www.phe.gov/epap.

 LAST CALL FOR LARGE DEBRIS PICKUP!
 The phone number for debris pickup is active again: 340-643-3296.
 Hurricane debris including metal, construction supplies, furniture and vegetation will be removed by the Army Corps contractors on any public or private roads, by the roadside (unless there is a gated entrance).
 It is best to sort the debris by type.
 CBCC will keep pushing on your behalf, but CALL.
 EXTENSION FOR PLACING BY ROADS TIL FEBRUARY 28th! –Keep it coming down…